Toddler in doorway of new affordable home.

 Public Housing

-Public housing is state-owned properties made affordable for low-income individuals and households.
+Public housing options are state-owned properties made affordable for low-income individuals and households.
 Those who meet income limits may apply to rent one of these houses or apartments from their local public housing authority.
-But while these properties come in all types and sizes, applicants face possible restrictions.
-Some rules may come with the rental, like limiting non-family home sharing.

 How Do You Qualify For Affordable Housing?

-It's not hard to qualify for affordable housing.
-You just need to be categorized as low income, meaning you or your family’s income is under 80% of your local AMI.
-For instance, let’s say you want to buy a home in San Francisco, which has a 2022 AMI of $97,000 for a single person house.
-So, to qualify for affordable housing you’d need an income of $77,600 or less.
+To qualify for affordable housing, you’ll need to be categorized as low income, meaning you or your family’s income is under 80% of your local AMI.
+For instance, let’s say you want to buy a home in San Francisco, which has a 2023 AMI of $100,850 for a single person house.
+So, to qualify for affordable housing, you’d need an income of $80,700 or less.

 Affordable Housing Programs